 Involve as many public and private actors as possible and get commitment from civil society and public opinion.

-To opt for a market approach to branding would not help in this respect because certain economic sectors and actors will not feel part of such an initiative and will continue to do their own thing.
+To opt for a market approach to branding would not help in this respect because certain economic sectors and factors will not feel part of such an initiative and will continue to do their own thing.
 This will have a negative effect on the effectiveness and efficiency of the place branding initiative or can even be counterproductive and is the third reason why not to confuse place branding and marketing.
 It may be worth getting a marketing agency on board to help you get your head around this and understand the differences.

 So place branding is not the same as place marketing; it rather acts as a strategy that informs the marketing of the product offering of place; i.e. tourism, treasury (investment opportunities), trade and talent (migration).